ZenDragonX/ZenMods_Valheim/Modpack_ZENHEIM/README.md

 - Keep your fires lit!
 Workbenches no longer protect against monster spawns, torches and fireplaces do.
 - Per player Boss Stones.
 Each player sees their own version of the Boss Stones depending on their own progression so you don't all have to play at the same time.
-- Single use door keys for increased challenge.
 - No wooden arrows, they are over-powered.
 - Low-map, use the Cartography Table and Compass to find your way.
+The map visibility depends on the age of the table, not you.
+- Map Pins must be crafted and applied to signs in the wild, you can not apply them from the table.
+- Ships and carts are automatically tracked.
 - Death penalty: Keep 2 randomly equipped items.
 No skill loss.
 Keep all the food in your belly.
 - Regenerate your stamina when standing still even when encumbered or swimming.
 - You can sleep in any bed even if you don't own it.